Public Meeting Spot Drill

 ~While this article is about picking meeting points in crowded places and returning there in the event of an emergency, there are other safeguards you could also do:

 - Have your family memorize each other’s phone numbers.

-  - Telling kids to walk to security officials and not strangers.
+- Telling kids to walk to security officials or identifiable store employees and not strangers.